About Hong Kong

-- Qualifying profits from qualifying corporate treasury activities for CTC are taxed at a reduced profit tax rate i.e. 50% from the prevailing profits tax rate provided that at least 75% of the assets and profits must relates to the qualifying corporate treasury activities.
+- Qualifying profits from qualifying corporate treasury activities for CTC are taxed at a reduced profit tax rate i.e. 50% from the prevailing profits tax rate provided that at least 75% of the assets and profits relate to qualifying corporate treasury activities.

-- Cash concentration and notional pooling are available in Hong Kong on domestic and cross-border basis.
+- Cash concentration and notional pooling are available in Hong Kong on domestic and cross-border bases.
 Different entities can use the same cash concentration or notional pooling structure.